 With more than 60,000 homes and 120,000 residents, The Guinness Partnership Ltd is proud to be one of the largest affordable housing and care providers in the country.
-But our story starts a long time ago.
-This year we are celebrating our 125th anniversary.
+But our story started a long time ago.

 In 1890 Sir Edward Guinness set up The Guinness Trust, donating £200,000 to the Trust in London, with an additional £50,000 for the Dublin Fund, which later became the Iveagh Trust.
 His vision was to provide decent and safe homes for working class people.